peter-kuchel/skillissue/README.md

 # SKILLISSUE

-An easy to use cli text-editor for the vscode soy-devs such as myself who don't know how to type properly on a keyboard, and can't exit from Vim.
+An easy to use cli text-editor for the vscode soy-devs like myself who don't know how to type properly on a keyboard, and can't exit from Vim.

-So that we can continue to avoid learning these skills, and avoid downloading a vscode server when ssh'ing into our cloud instances.
+# Requirements:

+# Installing:

+Git clone the repo, navigate into the directory and run 'make'. make will compile everything into a single binary

-# How to use
+# Functionality:

 The editor is very basic, with some surface-level similarity to existing cli editors.
 Using the following keys, you can: